Ronit-Dutta/Digital_Clock/README.md

 # Digital_Clock
-A basic digital clock prepared in a short time.
+A basic digital clock prepared in a short time.Just for practice..